The following professionals lent their expertise to this article:

 FAQs About Online Marriage and Family Therapy Programs

-Choosing to earn an MFT master’s degree online is a big decision, both financially and in terms of your time – and you’ll want to make sure you understand every little detail before you commit.
-Below are the answers to some of the most important questions you need to ask about online MFT master’s programs:
+Choosing to earn an MFT master’s degree online is a big decision, both financially and in terms of your time.
+So, you’ll want to make sure you understand every little detail before you commit.

 What do you learn in an online marriage and family therapy master’s program?

-One thing you’ll find during your online MFT master’s program search is that every program is different, each offering its own unique blend of program philosophies, curriculum and study formats, practicum and internship opportunities, specializations (if available), student support services, and more.
-All programs, however, provide foundational knowledge and skills in several key MFT areas, including therapy theory and techniques, research, psychopathology, cultural diversity, and ethics.
-Here are some of the key learning outcomes you can expect from your MFT master’s studies:
+One thing you’ll find during your online MFT master’s program search is that every program is different.
+Each offers its own unique blend of program philosophies, curriculum, practicum opportunities, specializations (if available), and more.

-• A clear understanding of the major theoretical concepts of marriage and family therapy treatment, and the ability to identify and critically analyze theory in its application to the range of mental health issues.
+• Theory: A clear understanding of the major theoretical concepts of marriage and family therapy treatment, and the ability to identify and critically analyze theory in its application to the range of mental health issues.

-• A demonstrated knowledge of ethnically and culturally sensitive issues (including the engagement and integration of social justice issues) in all practice setting and professional advocacy contexts.
+• Advocacy: A demonstrated knowledge of ethnically and culturally sensitive issues (including the engagement and integration of social justice issues) in all practice setting and professional advocacy contexts.

-Common Courses in Online Marriage and Family Therapy Programs
+Ethics in Marriage and Family Therapy

 What specializations or concentrations are available in marriage and family therapy programs?

-In addition to their core subject course requirements, MFT master’s programs often provide students the ability to additionally focus on one of a number of specialized areas of study, either in the form of a specialization or concentration track or, more commonly, through the student’s elective course choices.
-Below are a few examples of popular specializations or elective subjects you might be interested including in your MFT master’s academic studies:
+In addition to their core subject course requirements, MFT master’s programs often provide students the ability to additionally focus on one of a number of specialized areas of study.

 Can you earn a marriage and family therapy degree 100% online?

 No. Online MFT master’s degree programs describe themselves in one of two ways: fully-online or partially-online (hybrid).
-What this means is that didactic coursework for their programs is accessed and completed either entirely or partially online.
 It does not mean, however, that all degree requirements can be completed online.
-All MFT master’s degree programs leading to professional certification and license eligibility include practicum experiences and/or internships that require in-person participation.

 How long does it take to complete an online MFT program?